effect-native/libsqlite/README.md

 ## Automatic Versioning

-The package version automatically syncs with the SQLite version from nixpkgs-unstable:
+The package version automatically syncs with the stable SQLite version from nixpkgs-unstable:

 ```bash
 npm run sync-version  # Updates package.json to match SQLite version
 nix run .#print-version  # Shows current SQLite version
 ```

-Pre-release suffixes are preserved (e.g., `3.50.2-beta.1` stays as `3.50.2-beta.1`).
+The package always tracks the latest stable SQLite release.

 ## Gotchas
 - If your host app is hardened on macOS, still ensure entitlements/signing allow loading external dylibs.
 (This is OS-level, not solved by which SQLite you ship.)